Norwegian Cottage Culture – A Unique Part of the Country's Cultural Heritage

 Norwegian cabins offer a cozy interior that reflects nature.
 The main room combines kitchen and living room.
 It provides plenty of space for cooking and socializing.
 Living rooms often have a fireplace or stove that keeps the heat through cold winter days.
 Sleeping accommodations include lofts, bunk beds and double beds.

-Outside, the cabins are surrounded by spectacular nature.
-They are either by the sea, in the forest or on the mountain.
+From the outside, cabins are surrounded by spectacular nature.
+They are either by the sea, in the forest or in the mountains.
 The cabins use materials such as wood and stone.
-The design withstands both snow and rain.
+The design can withstand both snow and rain.
+Cabins in Norway are often made of local materials and follow Norwegian architectural traditions.

 Outdoor activities – Summer and Winter